katesnelson/RuralityIndex/content/contact/contact.md

   columns: '1'
 ---

-I welcome inquiries from students interested in joining the Department of Geography and Geospatial Sciences at Kansas State University as Masters or Ph.D. students.
-Students with interests in: geospatial programming and analysis, social vulnerability, community resilience and sustainability, agricultural sustainability, and flood adaptation can contact me at ksnelson@ksu.edu.
+I welcome inquiries from students interested in joining the School of Natural Resources at the University of Missouri as Masters or Ph.D. students.
+Students with interests in: geospatial programming and analysis, social vulnerability, community resilience and sustainability, agricultural sustainability, and flood adaptation can contact me at katherinenelson@missouri.edu.
 Prior experience with statistics, programming, or GIS highly preferred.